headblockhead/arbor/README.md

 # arbor
-A golang web scraper and a e-paper display used to show a school timetable.
+A go program and a e-paper display used to show a school timetable.